“Can You Understand The Struggle of The Bereaved Family?” (19)

 Hayato Fukuura’s mother Saori submitted a written opinion to Kyodo News under the joint name of her husband Daisuke.

-This is because she learned that Kyodo News had questioned Chapter 11 of Ishikawa’s book “Bullying Sanctuary,” which followed Hayato’s suicide case and that an examination committee had been set up to pursue Ishikawa.
+This is because she learned that Kyodo News had questioned Chapter 11 of Ishikawa’s book “The Sanctuary of Bullying,” which followed Hayato’s suicide case and that an examination committee had been set up to pursue Ishikawa.